JoshuaGrams/tiny-qbn/doc/tweego.md

 -----

 It *does* take a bit of setup, but it's not too bad.
-You can use any text editor, but this guide is going to use Visual Studio Code.
+You *can* use any text editor, but this guide is going to use Visual Studio Code and set it up to build your story for you so you don't have to use the command line yourself.
 Here's the overview, and then I'll walk through it in detail:

 * Install [Tweego](https://www.motoslave.net/tweego/).
 * Install [Visual Studio Code](https://code.visualstudio.com/) (VSCode for short).